mcgizzle/Distributed-File-System/README.md

 __2. Server informs the client__

-The system takes the viewpoint that the load will be heavy and many clients will simply be reading rather than writing files.
+The system takes the viewpoint that the load on the directory server will be heavy and many clients will simply be reading rather than writing files.

 In this approach to caching, the directory server maintains a list of clients who have cached files.
 When a write is made to a file, the server invalidates all of the clients caches.
 If a client is currently offline, then the server makes note, and notifies the client on startup.